 - 'I need you to say no' - Alcohol-related harm in teenagers - A4 factsheet

 - 'I need you to say no' - DL brochure

 - Community kit

-Resources can be ordered using this order form
+Resources can be ordered electronically and free-of-charge using this order form.

 NHMRC (2009).
 Preventative Health Taskforce (2009).
 Preventing alcohol-related harm in Australia: technical report 3.
 Retrieved from http://www.health.gov.au/internet/preventativehealth/publishing.nsf/content/09C94C0F1B9799F5CA2574DD0081E770/$File/alcohol-jul09.pdf